Kaiser-Yang/Kaiser-Yang.github.io/_posts/2025-5-17-game-theory.md

 What's the next?
 Actually:

-* `Theorem 1`: when the number of the stones is multiple of $$ 4 $$, you will lose the game.
+* `Theorem 1`: When the number of the stones is multiple of $$ 4 $$, you will lose the game.
 Otherwise, you will win the game.

 But why?
 In order to prove this, we must introduce some important definitions:

-* `Winning State`: the state you will win the game.
+* `Winning State`: The state you will win the game.
-* `Losing State`: the state you will lose the game.
+* `Losing State`: The state you will lose the game.

-We can find that: if a state is a winning state, we can make a move to change the state to a losing state (make your opposite lose).
+We can find that if a state is a winning state, we can make a move to change the state to a losing state (make your opposite lose).
 And if a state is a losing state, no mater which move we choose, the state will be changed to a winning state (make your opposite win).